Spilsby: Public services and facilities

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Lincolnshire, Greatest Hits Radio Lincolnshire and Hits Radio Lincolnshire.

+The town is served by these local newspapers, Skegness Standard and East Lindsey Target.

 Sports and recreation

 Spilsby has football, bowls and hockey clubs, and a sports pavilion and playing fields on Ancaster Avenue.
 The Spilsby Show takes place on the playing fields every July, with proceeds supporting local charities.

 Spilsby Town F.C. is a football club that was formed in 1881.
 The first team currently play in the Boston Cropleys Suzuki Premier Division.
 The Reserve team play in the first division.
 The league is not officially a member of the English football league system, but clubs have in recent years moved up to the Lincolnshire Football League and then the Central Midlands League or United Counties League (the 12th level of the football league pyramid).
 Spilsby Town are 3-times winners of the Lincolnshire Senior Cup in 1881–82, 1882–83 and 1883–84.
 Between 1880 and 1885 Spilsby Town entered the FA Cup each year but were unable to progress beyond the first round.
 Spilsby Juniors Football Club Spilsby Juniors was formed during the summer of 1998 when the Mid-Lincolnshire youth football league accepted an application to enter a single Under-12 team in that year's Division C. The club expanded and now runs four teams from Under-9s to Under-14s.

-Spilsby holds dance and yoga classes at the High School on Monday nights and Tai Chi at the Town Hall on Tuesday evenings.
+Spilsby holds dance and yoga classes at the High School on Monday nights and tai chi at the Town Hall on Tuesday evenings.